MickyMori/RT2_Assignments/RT2_Assignment_2/my_assignment/README.md

 Installing and running
 ----------------------

-The simulator requires a ROS installation, the ROS package [assignment_2_2022](https://github.com/CarmineD8/assignment_2_2022) and the konsole installation.
+The simulator requires a ROS installation, the ROS package [assignment_2_2022](https://github.com/CarmineD8/assignment_2_2022) and Jupyter Notebook.

 To get the assignment_2_2022 package click on the link above or use the following command